nik1168/Pizza-Menu/README.md

 # Pizza-Menu
-Application that manages a Pizza Menu using NodeJS, React and Redux.
+Application that manages a Pizza Menu using NodeJS, Express, React and Redux.

 ##Getting started
 ### Install dependencies